datalab-org/datalab/README.md

 Firstly, from the desired folder, clone this repository from GitHub to your local machine with `git clone https://github.com/the-grey-group/datalabvue`.

 Alternatively, if you do not wish to contribute to the code, you can simply download the current state as a .zip file from [GitHub](https://github.com/the-grey-group/datalabvue/archive/refs/heads/main.zip).
-Should you wish to just run the apps themselves, the easiest method is to use Docker ([instructions below](#deployment-with-docker).
+Should you wish to just run/deploy the apps themselves, the easiest method is to use Docker ([instructions below](#deployment-with-docker)).

 ### `pydatalab` server installation